India 5G in 2026: Speed Tests and Coverage Maps

 Current 5G Coverage: City by City

-Here is the ground reality based on my testing and data from TRAI reports:
+Here's the ground reality based on my testing and data from TRAI reports:

 Delhi NCR